Phillip Killicoat, Eva Puzio & Randy Stringer – School of Economics and Centre for International Economic Studies, University of Adelaide

 a) Wildlife values are derived from aesthetic, recreation, and educational uses.

-b) Lowest bird diversity is in areas of mowed lawn — highest in area of large trees, greatest tree diversity, and brushy areas.
+b) Lowest bird diversity is in areas of mowed lawn — highest in areas of large trees, greatest tree diversity, and brushy areas.

 c) Highest native bird populations in areas of highest native plant populations.